mauricio-tejada/shopping-cart/README.md

 # SHOPPING CART

-This is a chalenge of the [Rocketseat](https://www.rocketseat.com.br/) course, when the goal is to built a cart hook for an ecommerce with the folowing functionalities:
+This is a challenge of the [Rocketseat](https://www.rocketseat.com.br/) course, when the goal is to built a cart hook for an ecommerce with the folowing functionalities:

 - Add a new product into the cart;
 - Remove a item from cart;